grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 - create a DSpace community/collection structure for the above metadata
 - import the Research MIS metadata into the above DSpace structure (without duplicating items imported during previous ERA reporting-years)
-- maintain mapping of items to existing collections and items to new collections
+- map a new item to more than one new collection and map an existing item to more than one new and/or existing collection

 ## Concepts
 - An ERA reporting-year is a year in which a "full round of ERA occurred" as described on the above web page.
-So far, these have been in ERA 2010 and ERA 2012.
+So far, these have been ERA 2010 and ERA 2012.
 Preparations are currently under way for ERA 2015.

-- The target ERA reporting-year is the year for which ERA metadata are being imported into DSpace.
+- The target ERA reporting-year is the reporting-year for which ERA metadata are being imported into DSpace.
 Eg. ERA 2012.

 - Previous ERA reporting-years are years which have already been imported into DSpace prior to the target ERA reporting-year.
 Eg. If the target ERA reporting-year is ERA 2012, then the only previous ERA reporting-year would be ERA 2010.

-- A DSpace item corresponds to metadata for a research output.
-It has an associated identifier (ie. Research-MIS ID or RMID).
+- A DSpace ERA item corresponds to a metadata record for a research output.
+  It has an associated identifier, RMID (ie. Research-MIS ID).

-- A DSpace collection corresponds to a 4-digit FOR (Field of Research) code.
+- A DSpace ERA collection corresponds to a 4-digit FOR (Field of Research) code.

 - The ERA DSpace structure shall comprise the following hierarchical levels.
   * Optional higher level communities.
 In our case, one top level community